milomedia/tilix/_posts/2019-02-28-uniti-chooses-tilix.md

 This R&D approach means that Uniti’s core team can stay focused on its short to medium-term goals of building a production line and getting cars onto the road.
 Therefore, Uniti can grow revenue whilst in tandem taking positions on the longer term opportunities offered by emerging innovations in mobility.

-> Uniti will have a number of R&D projects cooking in parallel.
+> Uniti has a number of R&D projects cooking in parallel.
 Tilix will use a variety of innovation management and partnership brokering techniques to ensure that each has some potential to catch the next big wave. **Dr Neil Williams, Tilix CEO**